 Yu Ziyuan broke a vase standing by her dresser.

-No doubt this would have been easier had Wei Ying been beta or alpha, but he was not, and others would learn to deal with it, just as they had learned to deal with Cangse Sanren.
-Jiang Fengmian would not deprive her son of power when she herself had been so talented; when she had strived so hard and for so long to prove herself.
+No doubt this would have been easier had Wei Ying been zhongyong or qianyuan, but he was not, and others would learn to deal with it just as they had learned to deal with Cangse Sanren.
+Jiang Fengmian would not deprive her son of power when she herself had been so talented, and had strived so hard and for so long to prove herself.

 Wei Ying had inherited it all from her.
 He took to cultivation like a starved animal to freshwater, progressing faster and better than any other disciple his age.
 Jiang Fengmian named him senior disciple, despite the bare five days separating him and A-Cheng in age.
 Yu Ziyuan seethed and simmered in her unending bitterness.